letscontrolit/ESPEasy/docs/source/ESPEasy/ESPchips.rst

 Added: 2023/05/03

+The most powerful and versatile ESP32 variant currently available.

+It outperforms the classic ESP32 in almost any way.

+The only drawback is that it doesn't support a RMII ethernet interface.

 .. note:: Support for the ESP32-S3 is very preliminary, as in it is hardly tested (as of May 2023)